Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

-### A business requires a forensic logging solution for hundreds of Docker-based apps running on Amazon EC2.The solution must analyze logs in real time, provide message replay, and persist logs.
+### A business requires a forensic logging solution for hundreds of Docker-based apps running on Amazon EC2.
+The solution must analyze logs in real time, provide message replay, and persist logs.
 Which Amazon Web Offerings (IAM) services should be employed to satisfy these requirements?
 (Select two.)

 - [x] Amazon Athena.
 - [x] Amazon Kinesis.